wxt-dev/wxt/docs/guide/key-concepts/auto-imports.md

 ### ESLint 9 and above

-WXT supports the new "flat config" file format.
+WXT supports the "flat config" file format introduced in ESLint 9.
 Just import the generated file and add it to the array of config to extend.

 ```js
 // eslint.config.mjs